 2. Be Mindful of the Scalp:

-Unless you have a very dry scalp, it’s best to avoid applying leave-in conditioner directly to the roots.
+Unless you have a dry scalp, avoiding applying leave-in conditioner directly to the roots is best.
 This can lead to an oily scalp, reduced volume, and even potential build-up that can clog hair follicles.

 3. Choose the Right Product for Your Hair Type: